amcmullen9291/Testing-Frameworks/best-test-framework/Notes.md

 A glob is a string of literal and/or wildcard characters used to match filepaths (absolute file paths).

 To being program run 'node index.mjs' from the command line

+The Expect depdendency can take the place of manually inserting assertions along with the built in .toThrow function to throw errors.